 As mentioned before, Melbourne is an extremely diverse city in terms of culture, and that is on full display throughout the city and surrounding suburbs.
-You can find anything you could possibly need, from Italian, Indian, African, Sri Lankan, Turkish, Lebanese to Thai, Chinese, Japanese, Vietnamese and everything in between.
+You can find anything you could possibly need food-wise, from Italian, Indian, African, Sri Lankan, Turkish, Lebanese to Thai, Chinese, Japanese, Vietnamese and everything in between.
 I personally love Thai (Caroline Thai in Caroline Springs makes the most amazing Thai food) and eat it whenever I can!
 My favourite pizza in the whole world is from Moonee Ponds Pizza in (you said it) Moonee Ponds, which is the Farmers Pizza – chilli, potatoes, bacon and cheese and I add pineapple – and it is so mouthwatering-ly good!
 I have been going to Moonee Ponds Pizza since I was a kid, and is our ‘go-to’ place when having dinner out as a family with my dad.

 Within Melbourne, there are so many sights to see and take in that it would take days to visit them all, such as; Flinders Street Railway Station, St Paul’s’ Cathedral, St Patrick’s Cathedral, Royal Botanic Gardens, MCG, Werribee Mansion, Melbourne Zoo, Eureka Tower, Crown Casino, Melbourne Museum, Melbourne Central, Cooks Cottage, Werribee Open Range Zoo, Queen Victoria Market, RAAF Museum Point Cook, Etihad Stadium, National Gallery of Victoria, Luna Park, Federation Square, Sea Life Melbourne Aquarium, Shrine of Remembrance, Old Melbourne Goal… The list is endless!